MuggleJinx/Camel-toolkits-mcp/README.md

 1. Scanning the Camel framework's toolkit directory
 2. Analyzing each toolkit class to detect its tools and API requirements
 3. Creating proper MCP-compatible wrappers for each tool function
-4. Registering these wrappers with the FastMCP server
+4. Exposing these functions through the FastMCP server

 ## Supported Toolkits